 The ACT should be three hours and five minutes or three hours and 50 minutes across the board.
 Since it's a globally administered admissions test, test-taking conditions should be standard for all students.
 The only exception involves accommodations for extended time or Special Testing.

 Other slight variations in the ACT schedule might occur if a proctor isn't strict with break time, or if students take extra time to return to the test room.
 There could also be a delay if a proctor has to dismiss a student from the testing room, although she might wait until the test is over to deal with an issue so as not to interrupt everyone else.
 Generally speaking, everyone taking the ACT will get the same amount of time.

 Because of this, you can know what to expect for your Saturday morning schedule and when to arrange to be dropped off and picked up.

-When Will You Leave the Testing Center?
+When Will You Leave the ACT Testing Center?

-Plan For Your Test Day Schedule
+How to Plan Your ACT Test Day Schedule

-Instead, you should familiarize yourself with exactly what's coming and have a ready plan for those things that are in your control, like your schedule.
-You don't want to be running late and diving through the doors just before they close.
+Instead, you should familiarize yourself with exactly what's coming and have a plan for those things that are in your control, such as your schedule.
+You don't want to be rushing and diving through doors just before they close.
 That would just distract you, create anxiety, and be no fun for anyone.